-Two new states – Missouri and Oklahoma – adopted and fully implemented the Medicaid expansion under the ACA this year, bringing the total number of states to implement this effective policy to 39.
-In addition, with the exception of Tennessee, all of the 12 states that have not yet expanded Medicaid considered legislation or moved forward with a ballot initiative process to adopt the policy.
+In total, 39 states have adopted and fully implemented the Medicaid expansion under the ACA.
+In addition, with the exception of Texas which did not have a legislative session, all of the 12 states that have not yet expanded Medicaid introduced legislation to adopt the policy in the last year.

 Tracking State Policy Progress

-The figures below show how states compare to one another in making progress toward adopting and fully implementing the Medicaid expansion under the ACA that includes coverage for most adults with incomes up to 138% of the FPL.
+The figures below show how states compare to one another in adopting and fully implementing the Medicaid expansion under the ACA that includes coverage for most adults with incomes at or below 138% of the FPL.